ampproject/amphtml/extensions/amp-story/amp-story-ads.md

 If you need support for a new CTA button, please open a [GitHub issue](https://github.com/ampproject/amphtml/issues/new).

+### Tracking
+Each story page that has a dynamically inserted ad is assigned a system-generated page ID, prefixed with `i-amphtml-Ad-`.
+The `story-page-visible` trigger can be used to track ad views.

+Also, ad response can leverage the `var` object to set data attributes to the `amp-ad` tag, to be used by amp-analytics as [data vars](../amp-analytics/analytics-vars.md#variables-as-data-attribute).

 ### CTA Landing Page Enum
 This enum can be used to indicate the type of landing page.
 In the future the AMP runtime may make special optimitizations (e.g. preloading) based on these values.